hankcs/HanLP/README.md

     <a href="https://bbs.hankcs.com/">Forum</a>
 </h4>

-The multilingual NLP library for researchers and companies, built on PyTorch and TensorFlow 2.x, for advancing state-of-the-art deep learning techniques in both academia and industry.
+HanLP is the multilingual NLP library designed for researchers and enterprises, built on PyTorch and TensorFlow 2.x to advance state-of-the-art deep learning techniques in academia and industry.
 HanLP was designed from day one to be efficient, user-friendly and extendable.

 Thanks to open-access corpora like Universal Dependencies and OntoNotes, HanLP 2.1 now offers 10 joint tasks on [130